Skip to main content

 Individuals and organizations

 When a cooperator is created for an individual, the person's Last Name (surname) and First Name are typically filled in.
-A cooperator record for an organization has the Last Name and First Name blank, but specifies the Organization field.
+For an organization, these name fields are left blank and only the Organization field is specified.

 Cooperators and Sites

-Do not register every external organization as a Site!
-Site records are used when you regularly need to record a location, such as another location within your organization where germplasm is maintained.
-A site may be a location that is used for backup purposes.
+External locations may also be included in the Sites list.
+That site may also have a record in the Cooperator table.
+However, not every external organization should be registered as a Site!
+Site records are intended only for locations that are regularly referenced, such as another location within your organization where germplasm is maintained or backup locations.
 For example, if Svalbard serves as your secondary backup location, it should have an entry in your organization's Sites list.

 Listing cooperators